kpj-co/team_project/readme.md

  * Feed of a course with all the posts
  * Ability to compose an image post
  * Ability to compse a text post
+ * Ability to upvote and downvote posts
  * Ability to click for post details
- * Ability to upvote and downvote posts
  * Ability to comment on posts
- * Ability to upvote and downvote posts
+ * Ability to upvote and downvote comments
- * Ability to make their own post hashtags (?)
+ * Ability to choose suggested post hashtags (mandatory hashtags i.e. teacher, course year, section)
- * Ability to access chat
+ * Ability to access chat messages
  * Ability to send chat messages
  * Ability to "send" a post to the chat
  * Ability to turn own chat message into a post
  * Ability to filter posts by hashtags

 **Optional Nice-to-have Stories**
+ * Ability to make their own post hashtags
  * Search for a course in the school
  * Ability to choose suggested post hashtags
  * Ability to send comments to chat